ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Scene Graph - Painted Item.rst

             void rightAlignedChanged();
     };

 To implement a QQuickPaintedItem you must implement QQuickPaintedIem's pure virtual function paint() which implements the painting of the type.

-.. rubric:: TextBalloon Class Definition
-   :name: textballoon-class-definition

 We have to be sure to initialize the rightAligned property for a TextBalloon item.

 .. code:: cpp